handpipe/handpipe.js/README.md

 })
 ```

-If sprocket objects **do not** have "name" and/or "teeth" properties then the `data` object passed to genplate will be queried so that a value can be provided. `next.key` will be "name" or "teeth" (depending on which property is currently being evaluated), `next.iterable` will be the array of sprockets and `next.index` will be index of the sprocket in the array.
+If sprocket objects **do not** have "name" and/or "teeth" properties then the `data` object passed to genplate will be queried so that a value can be provided. `next.key` will be "name" or "teeth" (depending on which property is currently being evaluated), `next.context` will be the current sprocket object.

 ### Conditionals